AbrarAlzubaidi/learnPHP/notes/string_functions.md

 - string: the string that want to be escaped.

 ### important note:
-Never use addslashes function to escape values you are going to send to mysql. keep in mind that single quote is not the only special character that can break your sql query. and quotes are the only thing which addslashes care.
+Never use `addslashes` function to escape values you are going to send to `mysql`. keep in mind that single quote is not the only special character that can break your `sql` query. and quotes are the only thing which `addslashes` care.

 ### Example
 ```